 Yes.
 Official transcripts (certified and translated into English) are required from each college or university you have attended.
-In most cases, an external evaluation by World Education Services (WES) or Educational Credential Evaluators (ECE) may be required for universities in non-English speaking countries or as deemed necessary for evaluation by the Albion College Registrar.
+In most cases, an external evaluation by a NACES approved evaluation company may be required for universities in non-English speaking countries or as deemed necessary for evaluation by the Registrar.

 We do not provide full scholarship support.
-However, international students who demonstrate superior academic achievement and potential for success often receive academic merit scholarships.
+International students who demonstrate superior academic achievement and potential for success often receive substantial academic merit scholarships.

 The Financial Aid Office assists students with employment both on and off campus.
 To be considered for student employment, students must have the appropriate visa to work in the United States.
 Working on an F-1 visa involves many regulations; however, you should be able to work up to 20 hours per week.
 Learn more about student employment here.